Active Directory Two-Factor Authentication

 2. Ease of use and maintenance for AD administrators

 Another issue that our solution for Active Directory two-factor authentication easily fixes is the need for multiple 2FA solutions for various accounts, services, and platforms.
 Traditionally the administrators have to implement different MFA solutions for different services that are in use by their company, then install this additional software on every user’s device.
 Needless to say, all this software has to be maintained and regularly updated.
-Protectimus DSPA is a brilliant solution for this issue, integrating it with AD adds Active Directory one-time password to every single service and platform attached to AD.
+Protectimus DSPA is a brilliant solution for this issue, integrating it with AD extends OTP-based authentication to every service and platform connected to Active Directory.

 | Read also: 2FA Security Flaws You Should Know About